Last reviewed September 2021

 Animal Feeding Operations Overview – Learn about U.S. Federal Rules and Regulations relating to feedlots from the National Pollutant Discharge Elimination System (NPDES), a division of the U.S. Environmental Protection Agency.

-Manure Air and Water Quality - The University of Minnesota Extension Service provides information about storage, air quality, pathogens, treatment, wastewater, and application of manure.
+Manure Management - The University of Minnesota Extension Service provides information about storage, air quality, pathogens, treatment, wastewater, and application of manure.

 Minnesota Department of Agriculture – Feedlot Information including Feedlot Permitting in Minnesota: A Checklist for Producers, and the Local Ordinances Regulating Livestock in Minnesota.